kennytilton/mxtodomvc/README.md

                   "completed"))}
     ...)
 ````
-The above is an excerpt from the TodoMVC implementation we will evolve in next introductory document. `li` makes a proxy LI instance and has the same API as the HTML;`cF` makes `:class` functional; and `<mget` is the Matrix property reader that remembers which property is asking.
+The above is an excerpt from the TodoMVC implementation we will evolve in the next introductory document. `li` makes a proxy LI instance and has the same API as the HTML; `cF` makes `:class` functional; and `<mget` is the Matrix property reader that remembers which property is asking.

 The next excerpt shows model (the M in MVC) being managed by the Matrix. `cI` arranges for that property to tell functional client properties when they have changed:
 ````clojure